openbmc/openbmc/poky/documentation/ref-manual/system-requirements.rst

       interested in hearing about your experience.
 For information on how to submit a bug, see the Yocto Project :yocto_wiki:`Bugzilla wiki page </Bugzilla_Configuration_and_Bug_Tracking>`
+      and the ":doc:`../contributor-guide/report-defect`"
-      and the ":ref:`dev-manual/changes:submitting a defect against the yocto project`" section in the Yocto Project Development Tasks Manual.
+      section in the Yocto Project and OpenEmbedded Contributor Guide.

 Required Packages for the Build Host
 ====================================